agnelvishal/auto_sklearn2/README.md

 # Auto-Sklearn2

-A Python 3.13 compatible version of auto-sklearn for automated machine learning.
+A Python 3.11+ compatible version of auto-sklearn for automated machine learning.

 ## Overview

-Auto-Sklearn2 is a lightweight, Python 3.13 compatible alternative to the popular [auto-sklearn](https://github.com/automl/auto-sklearn) package.
-It provides automated machine learning capabilities without the dependency on ConfigSpace, which currently has compatibility issues with Python 3.13 and NumPy 2.0.
+Auto-Sklearn2 is a lightweight, Python 3.11+ compatible alternative to the popular [auto-sklearn](https://github.com/automl/auto-sklearn) package.
+It provides automated machine learning capabilities without the dependency on ConfigSpace, which currently has compatibility issues with newer Python versions and NumPy 2.0.

 ## Features

-- **Python 3.13 Compatible**: Works with the latest Python version
+- **Python 3.11+ Compatible**: Works with Python 3.11, 3.12, and 3.13
 - **Automated Machine Learning**: Automatically selects the best model and preprocessing pipeline
 - **Classification and Regression**: Supports both classification and regression tasks
 - **Time-Limited Optimization**: Set a time budget for model selection